PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

 ## Grid Data

-The final part of Grid component is data.
+The final part of the Grid component is data.
 Grid Data is stored in `PrestaShop\PrestaShop\Core\Grid\Data\GridData`.

 ### Creating Grid Data

-Grid component does not create Grid Data directly but instead relies on `PrestaShop\PrestaShop\Core\Grid\Data\Factory\GridDataFactoryInterface`.
+The Grid component does not create Grid Data directly but instead relies on `PrestaShop\PrestaShop\Core\Grid\Data\Factory\GridDataFactoryInterface`.
-PrestaShop provides you with `DoctrineGridDataFactory` implementation out of the box which supports retrieving data from MySQL database using Doctrine.
-However, if you need to load data from REST API, Elasticsearch or any other data store, you can implement your own Grid Data factory.
+PrestaShop provides you with a `DoctrineGridDataFactory` implementation out of the box which supports retrieving data from a MySQL database using Doctrine.
+However, if you need to load data from a REST API, Elasticsearch or any other data store, you can implement your own Grid Data factory.

 We will be using `DoctrineGridDataFactory` to create data for our Grid.
-When using `DoctrineGridDataFactory` you have to implement `DoctrineQueryBuilderInterface` which will be used by data factory to build Doctrine queries.
+When using `DoctrineGridDataFactory` you have to implement `DoctrineQueryBuilderInterface` which will be used by the data factory to build Doctrine queries.

 {{% notice info %}}
-When implementing `DoctrineQueryBuilderInterface` it is recommended to use `PrestaShop\PrestaShop\Core\Grid\Query\AbstractDoctrineQueryBuilder` as it provides access to Doctrine `Connection` and database tables prefix.
+When implementing `DoctrineQueryBuilderInterface` it is recommended to use `PrestaShop\PrestaShop\Core\Grid\Query\AbstractDoctrineQueryBuilder` as it provides access to the Doctrine `Connection` and database tables prefix.
 {{% /notice %}}

 ```php